MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/using-the-output-of-power-platform-dataflows.md

 ---
-title: Using the output of Power Platform dataflows from other Power Query experiences
+title: Using the output of Dataflows from other Power Query experiences
-description: Using the output of Microsoft Power Platform dataflows from other Power Query experiences.
+description: Using the output of Dataflows from other Power Query experiences.
 author: radacad

 ms.service: powerquery
 ms.topic: conceptual
-ms.date: 05/25/2020
+ms.date: 01/04/2022
-ms.author: bezhan
+ms.author: jeluitwi

 LocalizationGroup: Data from files
 ---

-# Using the output of Microsoft Power Platform dataflows from other Power Query experiences
+# Using the output of Dataflows from other Power Query experiences

-You can use the output of Microsoft Power Platform dataflows from the Power Query experience in other products.
+You can use the output of Microsoft Dataflows from the Power Query experience in other products.
 For example, in Power BI Desktop&mdash;or even in another dataflow&mdash;you can get data from the output of a dataflow.
 In this article, you'll learn how to do so.

 ## Get data from dataflows in Power BI

-If you're using Power BI for data analysis, you can get data from Power Platform dataflows or Power BI dataflows by choosing those data sources.
+If you're using Power BI for data analysis, you can get data from Dataflows by choosing that data source.

 ![Get data from Power BI Desktop.](media/GetDatafromDataflow.png)